-Over the past month, the bishops of Pan-Amazonia have been, in Pope Francis’ words, “listening to the voices of the poor and reflecting on the precariousness of their lives, threatened by predatory models of development.”
+During the Synod, the bishops of Pan-Amazonia were, in Pope Francis’ words, “listening to the voices of the poor and reflecting on the precariousness of their lives, threatened by predatory models of development.”

-These are the voices of people who experience the earth, as he says, “not as a resource to be exploited, but as a home to be preserved”.
+These are the voices of people who experience the earth, he said, “not as a resource to be exploited, but as a home to be preserved”.
 Throughout history, however, they have not been accustomed to having their voices heard.

 “I think that indigenous communities are the most invisible people on the planet,” says Yesica Patiachi Tayori of the Harakbut people in Peru.

-Yet now it seems that the Synod has indeed had eyes to see, and ears to hear.
-At CAFOD we have heard the hope this has brought to the indigenous people.
+Yet the Synod indeed had eyes to see, and ears to hear.
+At CAFOD we have heard about the hope this has brought to indigenous people.

 Yesica, who attended the historic meeting, told us: